-- Pay in one lump sum within sixty days from and after the date you filed your notice of election to redeposit.
-Lump sum payments may be made by personal check or by a rollover from your deferred compensation account, if allowed. - For elections made on or after February 1, 2011, you may pay in post-tax installments payable within the time and manner determined by the Board.
+- In one lump sum within sixty days from and after the date you filed your notice of election to redeposit.
+Lump sum payments may be made by personal check or by a rollover from your deferred compensation account; - For elections made on or after February 1, 2011, in post-tax installments payable within the time and manner determined by the Board.
 In order to make payments in installments, you must authorize, in writing, payment of the redeposit by payroll deductions and file the authorization with the Director of Finance within thirty days from and after the date written notice is mailed or delivered to you.
-This can be done by authorizing payroll deductions on the Service Purchase Contract which will be provided to you by Retirement Services who will also forward it to the Finance Department. - Pay in a combination of a lump sum and installments.
+This can be done by authorizing payroll deductions on the Service Purchase Contract which will be provided to you by the Office of Retirement Services who will also forward it to the Finance Department; or - A combination of a lump sum and installments.

 Note: Lump sum rollovers cannot be used to pay for a DRO Redeposit.
 Please remember all service purchases must be paid in full before you retire; it is important to begin the Service Purchase process well before you have applied for retirement.

-Chapter 18: Reciprocity
+Chapter 20: Reciprocity